 North Carolina law requires the following with respect to PFDs.

-- All recreational vessels must have at least one Type I, II, or III PFD that is USCG–approved, wearable, and of the proper size for each person on board or being towed.
+- All recreational vessels must have at least one wearable PFD that is USCG–approved and of the proper size for each person on board or being towed.
 Sizing for wearable PFDs is based on body weight and chest size.

-- In addition to the above requirement, vessels 16 feet in length or longer must have one USCG–approved Type IV throwable device on board and readily accessible.
+- In addition to the above requirement, vessels 16 feet in length or longer must have one USCG–approved throwable device on board and readily accessible.

 - Children under age 13 must wear a USCG–approved PFD when underway on a vessel (a vessel that is not anchored or tied to shore) unless they are below deck or inside an enclosed cabin.